 Packaged food and snacks including rice crackers, bread, chips and dried fruit can contain seafood or dairy products.

-Fresh and dried fruit are usually a safe choice.
+Fresh and dried fruit is usually a safe choice.

 Vegetables may also be fried in animal oil so worth asking if you are concerned.